Cosmitar/todoist-js/README.md

 # todoist-js
 ## The (un)official Todoist javascript API library
-A Todoist API javascript client for full suite of endpoint resources.
+A javascript client for Todoist Sync API with full support of endpoint resources.
 This is an adaptation from Todoist official [Python lib](https://github.com/Doist/todoist-python).

 ## How to start